alexavr/lpt-fortran/README.md

 If you data is regional (assuming the WRF output for now, but could be anything with little modifications) then coordinates should be names as: *XLONG* and *XLAT* and expected to be 2D (moving domains are not allowed for now).

 All this preparation could be accomplished by using the [cdo](https://code.mpimet.mpg.de/projects/cdo/) library.
+For preprocessing of WRF output you could use *prep_wrf.py* script (works, but written in a very hurry).

 ## Configuration